3 days in Mallorca the perfect road trip itinerary

 Calo D’es Borgit

-On your way to the beach, you can stop at the spot marked on the map below (Punta de Sa Guardia) from where you can get a beautiful view of Calo D’es Borgit.
+On your way there, you can stop at the spot marked on the map below (Punta de Sa Guardia) from where you can get a beautiful view of the beach.

 PARKING: There is a huge paid parking lot fairly close to S’Amarador (marked with the yellow car icon on the map below).
 It was 6 euros for the whole day and I liked the fact that there were several people there, guiding you where to park.

-It felt more secure – I still remember the awful reviews about cars broken into that the parking lots near Formentor beach had.
+It also felt more secure – I still remember the awful reviews about cars broken into that the parking lots near Formentor Beach had.

 Extra options

-There are a few other beautiful calas in the area if you are willing to drive a bit.
+There are a few other beautiful calas in the area if you are willing to drive a bit more.
 The most famous of them is Calo del Moro.

-Near Cala Llombards, you can find Es Pontàs, a small stone arch that might remind you of Malta‘s Azzure Window before it collapsed.
+Also, near Cala Llombards you can find Es Pontàs, a small stone arch that might remind you of Malta‘s Azzure Window before it collapsed.

-There you have it: the perfect road trip itinerary for 3 days in Mallorca.
+There you have it: my road trip itinerary for 3 days in Mallorca.
 Hope you found inspiration in it and if you have any questions just drop them below, in the comment section.

 Happy travels~